Employee Engagement Statistics: 23 Facts and Figures on Employee Engagement

 Employee engagement: fostering loyalty and retention

-Engaged employees demonstrate a strong sense of commitment, as they are 87% less likely to leave their organization than disengaged employees.
+Engaged employees demonstrate a strong sense of commitment, as they are 87% less likely to leave their organisation than disengaged employees.
 This underscores the importance of fostering a culture of engagement to retain top talent and maintain stability within the workforce.
 (Corporate Leadership Council, 2004)

 Losses stemming from low employee engagement